TaekAndBrendan/easyfm/README.md

-# easyfm: An easy software suite for file manipulation of Next Generation Sequencing data on desktops
+# _easyfm_: An easy software suite for file manipulation of Next Generation Sequencing data on desktops

 Hyungtaek Jung, Brendan Jeon and Daniel Ortiz-Barrientos